MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Request-SPOPersonalSite.md

 ### ----------------------EXAMPLE 1-----------------------
 ```
 $emails = “user1@contoso.com", "user2@contoso.com”
-Request-SPOPersonalSite –UserEmails $emails -Verbose
+Request-SPOPersonalSite –UserEmails $emails
 ```

-This example requests that two users to be enqueued for the creation of a Personal Site and the status of the command will be displayed.
+This example requests that two users to be enqueued for the creation of a Personal Site.

 ### ----------------------EXAMPLE 2-----------------------
 ```
-Request-SPOPersonalSite –UserEmails $emails -NoWait
+Request-SPOPersonalSite –UserEmails $emails
 ```
 This example requests that many users to be queued for the creation of a Personal Site.
 The users are previously defined using the variable $emails.
-The status of the operation will not be displayed.

 ## PARAMETERS